In an earthquake, you need to coordinate with those you love.

 SenseCAP T1000e | LoRa radio | $40 USD + shipping |

-The T1000e is the device my community is recommending.
-I’ve played with one for a morning and was very impressed – it works out of the box, required only a little setup, and there was no command-line hacking.
+The T1000e is the device I’m recommending.
+It works out of the box, requires only a little setup, and there was no command-line hacking.
 You connect to it via Bluetooth and it takes care of all the LoRa stuff.

 NOTE: you need 1 x T1000e per person